NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/vscode-basics/index.md

 markup: "mmark"
 ---

 This is a short guide on how to use **Visual Studio Code** (VSCode).
-Our recommendation is that you for larger projects write your functions and classes as modules in VSCode, and only use Jupyter Notebooks for presenting the results.
+Our recommendation is that you for larger projects write your functions and classes as modules in VSCode, and only use Jupyter notebooks for presenting the results.

 ## 1. Execute Python file